Ordered vs Disordered States of the Random-Field Model in Three Dimensions: Numerical implementation of the Imry-Ma argument

 On the contrary, Yukawa averaging kernel in $3d$

 that has the same singularity as the Green function of the mean-spherical model $(n=\infty$), leads to the desired exponential correlation function of the correlated RF

-and thus of the spin correlation function for spins normalized on average.
-This is not a surprize because for the Yukawa kernel Eqs. (\ref{eq:RF-moving_average-K}) and (\ref{eq:spins_norm_on_average}) are equivalent to Eq. (\ref{eq:S_via_h_mean_spherical}) that results in Eq. (\ref{expCF}).
+and thus of the spin-spin correlation function for spins normalized on average.
+This is not surprising because for the Yukawa kernel Eqs. (\ref{eq:RF-moving_average-K}) and (\ref{eq:spins_norm_on_average}) are equivalent to Eq. (\ref{eq:S_via_h_mean_spherical}) that results in Eq. (\ref{expCF}).

 Let us consider the energies of the constructed IM states, using the simplified form of the spin field given by Eq. (\ref{eq:spins_norm_on_average}).
 Then $\Gamma(r)$ above is the spin-spin correlation function.
 The exchange energy is defined by the nearest-neighbor correlation function, thus